cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/backend/fastapi_app/README.md

 - (Optional) LocationIQ geocoding service.
   - Context: Some of Zaha's features require geocoding i.e. the determination of geographical coordinates based on a location name.
 These include functionalities such as finding pollutant concentrations or the nearest carpark given a location name.
 By default the app will preferentially use the [API key-free geocoding service by Nominatim](https://nominatim.org/release-docs/latest/api/Search/).
 However, Nominatim does impose a rate limit (read more about [Nominatim's usage policy](https://operations.osmfoundation.org/policies/nominatim/)).
   - To avoid having geocoding requests denied, the app will also make requests to [LocationIQ](https://locationiq.com/), which requires an API key.
 At the time of writing, LocationIQ does offer a free plan for API access.
-  - KIV: [set up a local Nominatim instance](https://nominatim.org/release-docs/latest/admin/Installation/) to remove dependency on external geocoding service.
+  - KIV: [set up a local Nominatim instance](https://nominatim.org/release-docs/latest/admin/Installation/) to remove dependency on external geocoding services.

 ### Required datasets

 Datasets required by this app are:

-- [data/lexicon](data/lexicon/): to be populated with JSON files containing lexicon data.
-Each file is an array of lexicon objects.
+- [`data/lexicon`](data/lexicon/): JSON files for lexicons of entities that require linking with Redis.
+Each file is an array of `Lexicon` objects.
-- [data/schema/properties](data/schema/properties): to be populated with JSON files containing simplified graph data.
-Each file is an array of graph schema objects.
+- [`data/schema/properties`](data/schema/properties): JSON files for information on KG predicates.
+Each file is an array of `GraphItemType` objects.
-- [data/nlq2datareq_examples](data/nlq2datareq_examples/): to be populated with JSON files containing examples of converting natural language questions into structured data requests.
-Each file is an array of example objects.
+- [`data/nlq2datareq_examples`](data/nlq2datareq_examples/): JSON files for semantic parsing examples.
+Each file is an array of `Nlq2DataReqExample` objects.
-- [data/qtRecog_examples](data/qtRecog_examples/): to be populated with JSON files containing examples of recognising physical quantities from natural language texts.
-Each file is an array of example objects.
+- [`data/qtRecog_examples`](data/qtRecog_examples/): JSON files for quantity recognition examples.
+Each file is an array of `QtRecogExample` objects.

 All JSON schemas are defined in [../../data_generation/README.md](../../data_generation/README.md#schema-definitions).